 We invite you to submit a poster in one of the following areas:

-All posters will be on display throughout the conference and will be judged by the CATEE Steering Committee.
-Students must be in attendance to present their work to attendees during the Poster Session on Wednesday, September 26, 2018.
-Students whose abstracts are selected for inclusion in the contest are competing for prizes totaling $1,000.
-Students must be present at the awards luncheon on Wednesday, September 26, 2018 to be eligible to win.
+All posters will be on display via our virtual event platform throughout the event and will be judged by the Texas Energy Summit Steering Committee.
+Students must be available to present their work to attendees during one of several virtual Poster Sessions (multiple dates and times TBD).
+Students whose abstracts are selected for inclusion in the contest are competing for prizes totaling $1,000!

 ABOUT MALCOM VERDICT